 Zane Meyer-Thornton is a visual journalist currently living in Bowling Green, KY.
 There, he attends Western Kentucky University to pursue a Bachelor’s Degree in Photojournalism, minoring in Sociology.
 He believes visuals develop the strongest sense of emotion and understanding within us, and wants to use this knowledge to produce content that furthers societies understanding of political, social, cultural, and economic issues that continue to impact individuals everywhere.
 He knows none of what he does would be possible without individuals giving him a glimpse into their reality.
 For that, he promises to always show them accurately depicted with undoubted authenticity.

-Outside of storytelling he enjoys music, mixed martial arts, cooking, writing, and photographing his daily life.
+Outside of storytelling he enjoys music, rock climbing, mixed martial arts, cooking, writing, photographing his daily life, and spending time with his three cats.